WCSCourses/ViralBioinfLAC2022/Modules/Coverage_plots_and_statistics.md

    format and SAMtools.
 Bioinformatics, **25**, 2078–2079.
    https://doi.org/10.1093/bioinformatics/btp352.

 Qualimap and SAMtools are already installed on the virtual machine.
-However, it you need to install the Qualimap software, you can obtain it from: http://qualimap.conesalab.org/ and SAMtools from  http://samtools.sourceforge.net/.
+However, if you need to install the Qualimap software, you can obtain it from: http://qualimap.conesalab.org/ and SAMtools from  http://samtools.sourceforge.net/.

 We can run the Qualimap software either: